 Director: Kirthi Kalyanam

-Retailing is a dynamic and fast-paced industry and encompasses many functional areas.
-It demands a blend of analytical and creative skills.
-The minor in retail studies offered by the Retail Management Institute is an in-depth immersion experience that prepares students for a diverse set of leadership roles including e-commerce, buying, merchandising, planning and allocation, digital marketing, and supply chain management.
+The minor in retail studies offered by RMI is an in-depth immersion experience that prepares students for a diverse set of leadership roles including e-commerce, buying, merchandising, planning and allocation, digital marketing, and supply chain management.
 The program is open to all University undergraduates.
 Students entering the retail studies minor continue to major in their field of interest and receive their bachelor's degree in that field.

 Business majors get an opportunity to discover an exciting industry in which to build their passions.
 For many business majors, broad business theories develop deeper meaning as they are applied specifically and in an integrative manner to the retail industry.
-Innovations in Internet retailing and e-commerce provide great opportunities for MIS majors.
 Retailing is at the forefront of trends in digital and mobile marketing, and social media.
 This provides a fertile ground for arts and science students to leverage their unique background.

 One of the most valuable and unique aspects of the retail studies minor is participation in an internship during the summer after the junior year.
 This immersion experience gives students insight into the retail industry and potential careers that are available.
-Students acquire experience through a full-time, 10-week paid or non-paid internship at internationally recognized retailers such as Cost Plus World Market, Gap Inc., Ross, Williams-Sonoma, Levi Strauss & Co., and Nordstrom.
+Students acquire experience through a full-time, 10-week paid or non-paid internship at internationally recognized retailers such as Cost Plus World Market, Gap Inc., Ross, Williams-Sonoma, Levi Strauss & Co., Lolli and Pops, The Grove, and many more.
 A wide variety of internships meet diverse student interests and needs.

 The minor is composed of a set of core courses.
 Students can select from the following options: (1) Multi-channel, (2) Internet Retailing and Digital Marketing, or (3) Web Engineering, based on the interests of the individual student.
 The core courses include a foundational retailing class in the spring quarter of their junior year and a two-quarter advanced retail seminar in the fall and winter quarters of their senior year.
 The core classes cover topics such as digital marketing, branding, product development, category management, negotiation, social media business analytics, supply chain management, e-commerce, and pricing and promotion analysis.